-In 1979, an act was enacted (Act XXIII of 1979), which introduced new controls to those leases which had been liberalized (decontrolled).
-Thus this was a step backward.
-There was always a social reason why these laws were enacted, principally the need for housing and security of tenure, especially in the case of residential tenements.
+However, in 1979, Act XXIII of 1979, introduced new controls to those leases which had been liberalized (decontrolled), effectively a step backwards.
+Whilst there was always a social reason as to why these laws were enacted, principally the need for housing and security of tenure, especially in the case of residential tenements, these enactments created inequality of rights.

-After 1979 we have gradually progressed to a complete reversion to the freedom of will theory in the Civil Code.
-The 1995 amendments said that all leases entered into after 1st June 1995 will be regulated only and exclusively by the provisions of the Civil Code.
+Equality and freedom of contracting was subsequently provided via the 1995 amendments which provided that all leases that were to be entered into after 1st June 1995 would be regulated only and exclusively by the provisions of the Civil Code.

-Act X of 2009, which is the last amending law in this area, confused the whole picture:

-this act revisited the leases which were entered into before 1995 and regulated by the special laws, introduced very important amendments but these amendments were not included in the special laws themselves but were inserted in the Civil Code.
-Act X of 2009 shifted the jurisdiction in this area to the Rent Regulation Board, which prior to Act X of 2009 had its competence restricted to leases to which Chapter 69 applies (i.e. leases which started before 1st June 1995).
-The Rent Regulation Board is now competent to hear all judicial actions having to do with the letting of urban property.
-This extension of jurisdiction is not found in the Civil Code but was inserted in Chapter 69 and therefore, we can no longer say that Chapter 69 has to do only with leases which started before 1st June 1995, as much as we cannot say that the Civil Code has nothing to do with the content of the special laws.
+Act X of 2009, amending certain provisions of the Civil Code, relative to letting and hiring, sought to introduce provisions to regulate the leases which were entered into before 1995, and which were therefore regulated by the special laws.
+Unfortunately, these amendments were not included in the special laws but were inserted solely in the Civil Code.
+Most importantly, Act X of 2009 shifted the jurisdiction for matters concerning leases of immoveable property to the Rent Regulation Board, which prior to Act X of 2009 had its competence restricted to leases to which were regulated by the provisions of Chapter 69 of the Laws of Malta.
+The Rent Regulation Board is presently competent to hear all judicial actions having to do with the letting of urban property.